TheThinkingHome/Automations/blueprints/template/weighted_confidence.md

 - **not_met**: the names of available signals that are not agreeing.
 - **unavailable**: the entities that are unavailable or unknown right now.

 When the sensor stubbornly stays off, `not_met` tells you why in one glance, and `confidence` tells you how close you were.
 When it turns on too easily, `contributing` shows you which light signals are carrying it and want more weight on the firmer ones.
+A required gate that is vetoing while unavailable shows up in the `unavailable` list rather than `not_met`, so if the sensor is off but `confidence` reads high, check there.

 ## Example use